Electric dipole moment constraints on CP-violating heavy-quark Yukawas at next-to-leading order: Numerics

 We start with a generic parameterisation of a nuclear dipole moment, $X$, as

 Here, the $f_{X,i}$ with $i=1,\dots,n$ are the hadronic input parameters entering the prediction of the given $d_X$.
 We denote their uncertainties by $\Delta f_{X,i}$.
-The $C_i$ are the Wilson coefficients that contribute to $d_X$.
-Since in this work we turn on either the bottom or the quark Yukawa we parameterize the Wilson coefficients as
+The $a_i$, with $i=3u,3d,4,w$, and $b_i$, with $i=3,4,w$, are defined in Section~\ref{sec:wilson} and given in table~\ref{tab:magic}.
+They parameterise the Wilson coefficients that contribute to $d_X$ if either the bottom or the charm quark Yukawa is modified.

-with $q=b,c$.
-The numerical values of the $a_i$ and $b_i$ coefficients and their uncertainties can be inferred from the results in Section~\ref{sec:wilson}.
 By standard quadratic error propagation we compute the total theory uncertainty